 Pumpkin

 Is anything more fall-like than a pumpkin?
-These famously orange winter squashes are chock-full of vitamin A and deliver 3 grams of fiber per ½-cup serving of cooked sugar pumpkin, plus they contribute towards potassium needs.
+These famously orange winter squashes are chock-full of vitamin A and deliver 3 grams of fiber per ½-cup serving of cooked sugar pumpkin, plus they contribute toward potassium needs.
 Note that the pumpkins you carve into jack-o’-lanterns are not the same type of pumpkins you eat.
 Try pumpkin puree mixed into mac-and-cheese or with hummus for a seasonal spread.
 Looking for more options?
 Add pumpkin to pancake batter, oatmeal, smoothies or your kid's favorite chili.

 And don't forget about roasting the seeds!
 Pumpkin seeds are a delicious and healthful snack and a source of several nutrients, including zinc, which is essential for many body processes including immune function.